-Short-term study visa - Study English in the UK
+Short-term study visa

-- You have to apply for this visa from outside the UK
+- Apply from outside the UK

 How to apply for a Short-term study visa